-- The school will maintain a written record of users who are granted access to the school's devices and systems. - All staff, pupils and visitors will read and sign an AUP before being given access to the school computer system, IT resources or internet.
+- The school will maintain a written record of users who are granted access to the school's devices and systems. - All staff and pupils will read and sign an AUP before being given access to the school computer system, IT resources or internet.